harvardartmuseums/api-docs/README.md

 > Call or text the word "random" to 1-617-500-1866 to listen to the collection.
 >
 > [Magnetic Poetry, Magic Message, Face Match, etc](https://hvrd.art/iiif)
-> Playful projects that show the possiblities with computer vision and IIIF.
+> Playful projects that show the possibilities with computer vision and IIIF.

 ### Example code snippets